 Early in 2020 the Company entered into a lease agreement for a warehouse facility (the "Distribution Centre"), located in Vaughan, Ontario.
-Retrofitting of the Distribution Centre to meet Health Canada requirements was completed, and a cannabis processing (for warehousing) and medical sales licence applications were submitted to Health Canada during the three months ended June 30, 2020 ("Q2 2020"), and the Licence was received subsequent to the reporting period.
+Retrofitting of the Distribution Centre to meet Health Canada requirements was completed, and a cannabis processing (for warehousing) and medical sales licence applications were submitted to Health Canada during the three months ended June 30, 2020 ("Q2 2020"), and the Licence was received during the reporting period.

 Strategically located in the Greater Toronto Area and near the Toronto Pearson Airport, the Distribution Centre allows the Company to significantly improve delivery times for its AssureHome Delivery medical cannabis delivery service and expand its geographic service area to other major metropolitan areas.
-Medical cannabis orders are now fulfilled at the Distribution Centre, and adult-use orders will also be filled at the new facility beginning in April 2021.
+Medical and adult-use cannabis orders are now fulfilled at the Distribution Centre.